josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/👻_Transparencies_Overhead/🎊_multi_party_data_twinning.md

 ## 🏮 Footer

-*Multi-Party Data Twinning* is a living node of the Polaris Protocol.
+*🎊 Multi-Party Data Twinning* is a living node of the Polaris Protocol.
 It documents how overlapping interests in surveillance and governance exploit intermediaries to produce composite datasets, obscuring attribution while monetising fusion.

 > 📡 Cross-references: